 Step 4: Getting NIK/SRP customs identification number (4 weeks)

-Step 5: Acquiring recommendation from DEPTAN Ministry of Agriculture (only for a particular category such as food or children’s items)(4 weeks)
+Step 5: Acquiring a recommendation from DEPTAN Ministry of Agriculture (only for a particular category such as food or children’s items)(4 weeks)

 Step 6: Approval by other authorities depending on your product category (e.g. National Agency of Drug and Food Control for food products) (3 weeks)

 Step 7: Approved by MoT Ministry of Trade

 A special importer identification number (NPIK – Nomor Pengenal Importir Khusus) is a MUST for importing these items: rice, corn, soybean, sugar, textile and textile products, electronics and their components, toys.
 Without NPIK, all these items are prohibited to be imported into Indonesia.

 Other than the API and NPIK, for these specific items, you will have to figure out which ministries you have to deal with to get its relevant certificate when you start a business in Indonesia as an importer.

 The following goods are completely banned in Indonesia for import, heavy sanctions apply to whoever breaks the law.

 - Pornographic materials